DraconDev/azumi/AI_GUIDE_FOR_WRITING_AZUMI.md

 ### Injecting Client Runtime

 Azumi is **Static by Default**.
 It does NOT automatically inject the client runtime.
-You must explicitly opt-in to interactivity by including the `AzumiScript` component.
+You must explicitly opt-in to interactivity by including the `azumi.js` script.

--   **Manual Injection (Required for Live Features)**: Add `@azumi::prelude::AzumiScript` to your root layout or page component if you want interactivity (Signals, SPA navigation, etc.).
+-   **Manual Injection (Required for Live Features)**: Add `<script src="azumi.js" />` to your root layout or page component if you want interactivity (Signals, SPA navigation, etc.).
 -   **Static Defaults**: If you omit the script, the page renders as pure static HTML (perfect for landing pages, blogs, etc.).

 ```rust